Jamil/Vasco/README.md

 ## Usage (Stochastic and Batch Gradient Descent)

-tl;dr: VSSupervisedData is your training example, the VSLearner subclasses are the model.
+tl;dr: VSSupervisedData is your training example, the Learner subclasses are the model.

 First initialize a vector of type __VSSupervisedData*__.
 This will be your training set.